mendhak/gpslogger/README.md

 The project is based on the [Android build system](http://tools.android.com/tech-docs/new-build-system/user-guide) plugin for Gradle.
-Feel free to adopt and document your own OS and IDEs.
-These instructions are for Ubuntu Linux with IntelliJ IDEA.
+These instructions are for Ubuntu Linux with Android Studio, but for other OSes, it should be roughly similar.

 ### Set up your Android Development Environment

 Follow the instructions on the [Android Developer Website](http://developer.android.com/sdk/installing/index.html) to set up your computer for development.

-These instructions are for IntelliJ but the repo can be opened in Android Studio.

-Download and install [IntelliJ IDEA Community Edition](http://www.jetbrains.com/idea/download/index.html), which is free.
+Download and install [Android Studio](https://developer.android.com/studio/install#linux) (there's also a [snap](https://snapcraft.io/android-studio))

 ### Clone the GPSLogger repository